genbtc/whatCD-API-utorrent-renamer/README.md

 All naming decisions happen here.
 You should/must edit this file to suit yourself, especially "Sorted_Record_Labels_List" This program takes the results of Script #1,#2 and re-builds from scratch the desired filename.
 ## Script #4: *4write-uT-resumedat.py*
-Make a new Resume.dat and commit the move/rename operations to disk
+Confirm new filenames,Make a new Resume.dat and commit the move/rename operations to disk

 ## Instructions:
 I tried to make this as straightforward as possible, but it's really advanced.